SEVEN STEPS TO BUYING A HOUSE

 4. FIND THE HOUSE YOU WANT TO CALL HOME

-For most people going through the home-buying process, house hunting is the best part.
-Your realtor will show you houses based on criteria you’ve given them, but you can also do your own online research and drive around neighborhoods on your own.
-Head out on weekend excursions to visit homes with “open house” signs and get an idea of what’s available on the market.
+For most people, house hunting is the best part.
+Your realtor will show you houses based on criteria you’ve given them, but you can also do your own research and drive around neighborhoods on your own.
+Head out on weekend excursions to visit homes with “open house” signs to get an idea of what’s available on the market.
 You may have a list of things you’d like in your dream house, but you should prepare to be flexible if you find a house you like but it doesn’t have everything on your list.
-Some items, like central air conditioning or a basement, might be deal-breakers, but you may decide that others, such as a fireplace or wrap-around porch, are not must-haves.
+Some items like central air conditioning or a basement might be deal-breakers, but you may decide that others, such as a fireplace or wrap-around porch, are not must-haves.
 It may even be a good idea to buy a house for much less than your prequalified loan amount, then add the items you want after closing.

 5. MAKE AN OFFER